Skip to main content

 Permissions

 You need to have the correct permissions to query data stored in Grail.
-All records are stored in Grail buckets, and each bucket is assigned to a table.
+Grail stores records in Grail buckets and assigns each bucket to a table.

-A typical bucket read permission looks like ALLOW storage:buckets:read;.
-Adding this permission grants access to all the buckets.
-Note that you need table permissions in addition to this to access Grail data.
-Without proper table permissions, it will still not be accessible.
+• Bucket permissions: A typical bucket read permission looks like this: ALLOW storage:buckets:read;.
+Adding this permission grants access to all buckets.
+You need table permissions in addition to this to access Grail data.
+Without proper table permissions, it won't be accessible.

-Bucket permissions can also be conditional, depending on which buckets need to be made accessible.
+Bucket permissions can also be conditional, depending on which buckets you want to make accessible.
 The following conditional permission give access to buckets with the names default_logs and default_metrics.

 ALLOW storage:buckets:read WHERE storage:bucket-name IN ("default_logs", "default_metrics");

-You can add table permissions to grant access to the table, but you need to combine them with bucket permissions to access data stored in the buckets.
+These permissions grant access to the table.
+In order to read the data stored in the buckets, you also need to add bucket permissions.
 A few tables have unrestricted access and don't need bucket or table permissions, such as dt.system.data_objects.

-You can extend the table permissions by adding conditions on some predefined fields.
-Adding those conditions grants access to only those records in the table that satisfy the condition.
+• Record-level permissions: You can restrict table permissions at the record level by adding conditions to certain predefined fields.
+Adding conditions restricts access to only the records that satisfy the condition.

-The following conditional table permission, a.k.a. record level permission, grants access to only those records in the metrics table that have metric key dt.host.cpu.load
+The following record-level permission grants access to only those records in the metrics table that have the metric key dt.host.cpu.load.

 ALLOW storage:metrics:read WHERE storage:metric.key = "dt.host.cpu.load";